Future plc: 2012–2017

-2016–2021
+Purch

+In 2003, TechMedia Network, Inc. was established as a New York City-based digital media company.
+In 2009, TechMedia Network acquired LiveScience, Space.com and Newsarama from Imaginova.
+Two years later, TechMedia Network acquired Laptop Magazine from Bedford Communications.
+In July 2013, the company acquired Bestofmedia Group, publisher of Tom's Hardware, Tom's Guide, Tom's IT Pro, and a variety of sister publications across Europe.
+TechMedia Network acquired BuyerZone.com from Reed Business Information in early 2014.

+In April 2014, TechMedia Network changed its name to Purch Group, Inc. and simultaneously announced an exclusive partnership with Mobile Nations, a portfolio of mobile-focused online communities.
+Purch billed itself as a "portfolio of brands and products focused on purchasing decisions"—consisting primarily of websites focusing on reviews of consumer electronics, positioned to marketers as outlets to "directly engage with buyers in the right place, at the right time".
+In December 2014, Purch announced the acquisition of AnandTech.

+In 2018, Purch sold its consumer brands to Future plc for $132.5 million.
+Purch's business-to-business division was excluded from the purchase and became Business.com (a brand which Purch had acquired in 2016).

+2018–2021

 In 2018, Future made further major acquisitions.
 It bought the What Hi-Fi?, FourFourTwo, Practical Caravan, and Practical Motorhome brands from Haymarket; and it acquired NewBay Media, publisher of numerous broadcast, professional-video, and systems-integration trade titles, as well as several consumer music magazines.
 This acquisition returned most of the U.S. consumer music magazines to Future, with the exception of Revolver which had been sold to Project M Group in 2017.

-It bought the Purch Group for $132m by September 2018, and in February 2019 bought Mobile Nations including the titles Android Central, iMore, Windows Central and Thrifter for $115 million.
+It bought Purch for $132m by September 2018, and in February 2019 bought Mobile Nations including the titles Android Central, iMore, Windows Central and Thrifter for $115 million.
 Future also acquired Procycling and Cyclingnews.com from Immediate Media.
 In July 2019 the company bought SmartBrief, a digital media publisher, for an initial sum of $45 million.

 In November 2019, the company bought Barcroft Studios for £23.5 million in a combination of cash and shares.
 It renamed it Future Studios and announced the launch of "Future Originals", an anthology gaming series, a "factual" series focusing on the paranormal, and a new true-crime show, in partnership with Marie Claire.

 In April 2020, it acquired TI Media with 41 brands for £140 million.
 In November, it agreed to a £594m takeover of GoCo plc, known for its Gocompare.com price-comparison website.
 In August 2021, it acquired Dennis Publishing and its 12 magazines, for £300 million.